Across from The Bihedral aka Cascade Crag Rock Climbing

 The crag is reached by fording the stream and angling SE for a few minutes.
 It appears that some beaver-like folks have created a rock crossing.

-Local Information for Across from The Bihedral aka Cascade Crag
+Classic Climbing Routes at Across from The Bihedral aka Cascade Crag